 - How your qualifications match those needs; and

-Employers are impressed when it’s evident that a candidate has taken time to get specific information about their organizations.
+Employers are impressed when candidates take the time to get specific information about their organizations.
 It sends the message that you’re being selective and are not willing to work for just anyone.
-After stating why you’re writing (e.g., someone referred you, you’re responding to an ad, etc.), follow with your research using 1-2 sentences to highlight specific points.

 For example: “I have followed the success of your organization and am impressed by your growth rate of 55% last year.”